Detection of Performance Interference Among Network Slices in 5G/6G Systems: Proposed Algorithm: Phase 1 - Detection of Shared Resources

-Second, assuming proper resource provisioning, even when one or few NSs misbehave and cause congestion, other well-behaved NSs that adhere to their service level agreements (SLAs) should not experience a significant/unacceptable increase in delays.
+Second, assuming proper resource provisioning, even when one or a few NSs misbehave and cause congestion, other well-behaved NSs that adhere to their service level agreements should not experience a significant/unacceptable increase in delays.
 This suggests that most of the increase in the delays experienced by well-behaved NSs should come from the elevation in the common factor $f_r$ (via factor loading ${\bf L}_r$) and their specific factors should be small.
-On the other hand, the misbehaving NSs should suffer greater delays, which will be captured by larger specific factors.
-Therefore, the factor loading models how the congestion level at a shared resource affects the delays experienced by all sharing NSs, whereas specific factors model the larger delays suffered by misbehaving NSs. \\ For each maximal clique $c \in \mathcal{MC}$, let ${\bf M}^c$ be the submatrix of ${\bf M}$ consisting of only the columns of ${\bf M}$ corresponding to the NSs in $c$.
-We perform FA on ${\bf M}^c$ and identify a suitable factor loading matrix ${\bf L}^c$ so that the rows of ${\bf M}^c_k$ minus the mean vector can be written as linear combinations of the rows of ${\bf L}^c$ (i.e., factor loadings) plus specific factors ${\bf E}^c$ as follows. \beqan {\bf M}^c_k = \sum_{r=1}^{q^c} f^c_{k,r} {\bf L}^c_r + \boldsymbol{\epsilon}^c_k + \overline{\bf m}^c, \quad k = 1, 2, \ldots, T, \eeqan where the weights $f^c_{k,r}$ are the common factors, $\bepsilon^c_k$ contains the specific factors, and $\overline{\bf m}^c$ is the mean measurement vector for NSs in $c$.
-In a matrix form, we have the following equation: \beqan {\bf M}^c = {\bf F}^c {\bf L}^c + {\bf E}^c + \overline{\bf M}^c \eeqan where ${\bf F}^c$ is a $T \times q^c$ matrix, ${\bf L}^c$ is a $q^c \times |c|$ matrix, ${\bf E}^c$ is a $T \times |c|$ matrix, and $\overline{\bf M}^c$ is a $T \times |c|$ matrix whose rows are all equal to $\overline{\bf m}^c$.
+On the other hand, the misbehaving NSs should suffer greater delays due to the internal congestion within the NS, which will be captured by larger specific factors (in addition to the elevation in the common factor).
+Therefore, the factor loading models how the congestion level at a shared resource affects the delays experienced by all sharing NSs, whereas specific factors model the larger delays suffered by congested/misbehaving NSs.